MHeydari/dbt_practice/README.md

 # DBT Practice
 This is a sample of [Data Build Tool project](https://github.com/dbt-labs/dbt-core) for practicing data transformations.

-DBT focuses on transformations (the “T” in ELT) by letting us write SQL models and organize them in a structured way.
+DBT focuses on transformations (the “T” in ELT) by letting us write SQL models and organize them in a structured approach.
-DBT helps data teams transform raw data into analytics-ready datasets inside a data warehouse (like Snowflake, BigQuery, Redshift, or Postgres)
+DBT helps data teams transform raw data into analytics-ready datasets inside a data warehouse (like Snowflake, BigQuery, Redshift, or Postgres) </br>
-Extract + Load data into warehouse is done by another tools like Fivetran, Airbyte, or custom pipelines.
+Extracting and loading data into the warehouse is typically done using tools like Fivetran, Airbyte, or custom pipelines.</br>
-To create a working sample, first we create some row data samples inside DuckDB (using CSV files), then we practice some basic transformations.
+To create a working sample, first, we make some row data samples inside DuckDB (using CSV files), then we practice some basic transformations.

-## How to install it:
+## How to prepare the dependencies and environment:
     pip install dbt-duckdb

-## How to run it:
+## How to run the project:
     dbt seed
     dbt run
     dbt test
     dbt docs generate
     dbt docs serve

-### End-to-End Steps in the project
+## Explaining the End-to-End steps
 **1. Seed**: Load raw CSVs into DuckDB

     dbt seed